 Part of what makes weight loss so challenging is that it is a multi-factorial problem.
 One area recently being studied is the affect of antibiotics on our microbiome and our health over time.
 The rise in antibiotic use over the last several decades has drastically modified our gut bacteria balance.
 There seems to be a linear increase in obesity that matches the increase in the use of antibiotics.
 Remember antibiotics kill off the bad bugs, but at the same time, kill off the good bugs as well.
 How does that affect weight gain (fat deposition and obesity)?

-Well, studies in mice show that mice who were exposed to penicillin in utero and whose mothers continued on penicillin prior to weaning the babies showed a number of physiologic imbalances, including marked changes in body composition as an adult.
+Studies in mice show that exposure to antibiotics (penicillin) while in the womb, and continued exposure from the mothers milk while nursing when the mothers continued on penicillin, showed marked changes in the babies physiology, including marked changes in body composition as an adult.
 Total weight and total fat percentage were higher; the genes in the liver responsible for producing fat were up-regulated to produce more fat; and bone mineral content (bone density) was altered as well as bone surface area.
 Sadly, it seems that exposure to antibiotics early in life can have detrimental affects on body composition that lasts a lifetime.

 Ok, so this is all well and good and interesting in mice, but what about in us humans??

-Well, if we look at bacteria diversity (the numbers and different varieties of bacteria in the gut), we see that having a low diversity negatively affects our physiology.
+Well, if we look at the numbers and different varieties of bacteria in the gut) we see that having a low diversity negatively affects our physiology.
 Low diversity translates to much higher levels of obesity (overall body fat) and imbalance in lipids (higher cholesterol); poor blood sugar control; a greater level of low-grade inflammation (which is the precursor to all chronic disease) and an increase in the tendency towards obesity and chronic disease.

-The obese subjects not only had less diversity of bacteria, but they also had higher levels of a bad bacteria species (Firmicutes), and almost 90% lower levels of the important good bacteria (Bacteroidetes) than the lean counterparts.
+The obese subjects also had higher levels of a bad bacteria species (Firmicutes), and almost 90% lower levels of the important good bacteria (Bacteroidetes) than the lean counterparts.
 Additionally, the obese that lost weight on a low carbohydrate or low-fat diet were able to increase the Bacteriodetes and decreased the Firmicutes some, but never to the same levels of the lean participants.

 How early in life might this be important?
-Well, infants at ages 6 and 12 months with more of the bad bacteria in their gut microbiota had a greater risk of being obese at age 7 than those with more balanced bacteria in their gut.
+Infants at ages 6 and 12 months with more of the bad bacteria in their gut microbiota had a greater risk of being obese at age 7 years old than those with more balanced bacteria in their gut.
 Does this prove that the bacteria balance comes before the weight gain and is a trigger to obesity?
 It seems likely it may, at least, play a significant role.

 What does all this mean for us?
 Wow!
 We can see that increasing our gut bacteria diversity is very important to our overall health!
 In the last several decades we have seen an explosion in overweight and obesity in nearly all 50 states.
 The cause is no doubt multi-factorial (more on that in another blog), but the rise in antibiotics use seems to be linear with the rise in obesity.
 The effect on the health of our nation is catastrophic.
 Obesity is associated with many chronic diseases including diabetes, cardiovascular health and cancer.
 As a matter of fact, nearly every chronic disease is associated with inflammation, and nearly all inflammation comes from the gut.